SharePoint/sp-dev-docs/docs/apis/addin-management-apis.md

 | serverRelativeUrl | string | The site's server relative url.                                           |
 | url               | string | The site's url, both server relative url and absolute url are acceptable. |
 | appInstanceIds    | Guid[] | The instance ids of the Add-ins.                                          |
-The serverRelativeUrl and url can't be both empty.
+The serverRelativeUrl and url can't be both null.
 If both serverRelativeUrl and url are provided, the url will be used.

 ### Responses